lloyd/lloyd.io/posts/2011-07-01-how-browserid-works.md

   3. gmail's javascript code on the client sends the public key up to a gmail server over SSL.
-  4. gmail signs the user's email address, the public key, and a validity interval generating a [JWT] (which is just a means of encoding a signed JSON object).
+  4. gmail signs the user's email address, the public key, and a validity interval generating a certificate in the form of a [JWT] (which is just a means of encoding a signed JSON object).
-  5. gmail returns this bundle to the client as a response to the request in step 3.
+  5. gmail returns this signed bundle of information, AKA the certificate, to the client as a response to the request in step 3.
   6. JavaScript code served from gmail invokes `navigator.id.registerVerifiedEmail()` on the client passing in the certificate.